 Notice that an assumption can be, and often is, perfectly reasonable.
 Assumptions are not necessarily errorsthey are an indispensable part of any argument, the bedrock on which it rests.

 Some assumptions deal with facts, like the statement all men are mortal.
 An example of a factual assumption in the sample article would be the statement about those stranded in New Orleans.
-Another is the claim that The toxic soup that has received much public attention is filled with the effluence from the oil and petrochemical industry (paragraph 4).
+Another is the claim that The ‘toxic soup’ that has received much public attention is filled with the effluence from the oil and petrochemical industry (paragraph 4).
 Both these assumptions deal with straightforward factual information that can be measured or observed directly.

 Other assumptions are analytical.
-They are based on facts, but they go a step further in making some sort of statement about those factsinterpreting them, analyzing them, explaining them, judging or ranking or weighing them.
+They are based on facts, but they go a step further in making some sort of statement about those factsinterpreting them, analyzing them, explaining them, evaluating them.
 An example of an analytical assumption in the sample would be that larger systemic problems ... , such as the exclusion of voices and perspectives of racial minorities and working-class populations from environmental policy-making, caused environmental racism (paragraph 5).
 This assumption goes beyond measurable or observable data to examine meanings and relationships.
 As such, it is always more open to debate than factual assumptions whichat least in theorycan be proved or disproved by direct observation.

 Still other assumptions deal with values.
 Unlike factual and analytical assumptions, which can be defended with evidence and reason, it is almost impossible to prove values.
 Either you share them or you dont.
 One of the sample articles implicit assumptions about values is that poor people and people of color should not experience unfair impacts simply because of their socio-economic status.
 This assumption depends on ideas about what is fair that are very difficult, if not impossible, to defend with evidence and reason.
 This does not mean they are wrong, just that you are unlikely to convince anyone of them through logical argument.

 The assumptions you identify in your reading can be explicit or implicit, and they can be factual, analytical or relating to values.
+These two ways of categorizing assumptions intersect.
+The table below shows how, using the examples I discussed above.
+(If a cell in the table is blank, itís just because I didnít give an example of that type.)

 Here is a quick checklist for assessing reasoning.